firstmoversadvantage/fma-ruby-on-rails-template/README.md

 ## Configuration
 Ask someone in charge about `credentials.yml.enc` and `master.key`

+To open e.g. in atom, use `EDITOR="atom --wait" rails credentials:edit` To open in vim, make sure it's up to date and use `EDITOR=vim rails credentials:edit`

 ## Database creation

   MySQL 5.7 is the recommended version to run on your machine.
 Once you have MySQL running, run: